Pulse Surveys: Taking Your Organisation’s Real-Time Health Check

 Before writing a single question, you must determine what specific objective the survey will achieve.

-• Determine the Goal: Is your pulse survey means to track the effectiveness of a new remote work policy, measure team alignment with new company goals, or check in on employee well-being and stress levels?
+• Determine the goal: Is your pulse survey meant to track the effectiveness of a new remote work policy, measure team alignment with new company goals, or check in on employee well-being and stress levels?

 Craft Short, Actionable Questions